 Exams and Tests

-A physical examination will be done to determine the cause.
+A physical exam will be done to determine the cause.

 Tests that may be performed include: